Disease

 1. 1

-Determine the spot type.
-Pale, dry, bleached center on light-facing side = sun scorch.
-Dark, watersoaked, irregular shape = cold/thermal damage.
-Brown oval spots with yellow halo and distinct margins = fungal.
-Each requires different action.
+Determine the spot type before doing anything else.
+Pale, dry, bleached center on the light-facing side points to sun scorch.
+Dark, watersoaked, irregular shape points to cold or thermal damage.
+Brown oval spots with a yellow halo and a distinct sunken margin point to a fungal cause.
+Each needs a different response.

 2. 2

-For sun scorch: move to a lower-light position.
-Affected leaves won't recover but new growth in appropriate shade will be unblemished.
+For sun scorch, move the plant to a lower-light position right away.
+The affected leaves won't recover their appearance, but new growth produced in appropriate shade will come in unblemished.

 3. 3

-For cold-water or draft damage: avoid splashing water on leaves when watering, use room-temperature water, and move the plant away from cold drafts.
-Existing spots are permanent but won't spread.
+For cold-water or draft damage, avoid splashing water on the leaves when watering, switch to room-temperature water, and move the plant away from cold drafts, single-pane windows, and unheated entryways in winter.
+Existing spots are permanent but should not spread further once the trigger is removed.

 4. 4

-For fungal leaf spots: remove affected leaves to reduce spore spread.
-Ensure water is directed to the soil, not onto the foliage.
-Improve air circulation.
-If the problem is severe, apply a copper-based fungicide spray to the remaining healthy foliage as a preventive.
-Ensure no water stands on leaves for extended periods.
+For fungal leaf spots, remove the most heavily affected leaves to reduce the spore load available to spread.
+Direct water to the soil rather than the foliage going forward, and improve air circulation around the plant.
+If the problem is widespread, apply a copper-based fungicide spray to the remaining healthy foliage as a preventive measure, following label rates.

 5. 5